Primal-dual stochastic gradient method for convex programs with many functional constraints: Convergence analysis of the nonadaptive method

-If the maximum number of iterations is not pre-determined, we set parameters adaptive to iteration numbers and can still bound $\EE\|\vz^k\|^2$. \begin{proposition}[varying maximum iterations] Let $\big\{(\vx^k,\vz^k)\big\}$ be the sequence generated from Algorithm \ref{alg:pd-sg} with parameters set to
+If the maximum number of iterations is not pre-determined, we set parameters adaptive to iteration numbers and can still bound $\EE\|\vz^k\|^2$. \begin{proposition}[varying maximum number of iterations] Under Assumptions \ref{assump:kkt} through \ref{assump:cvx}, let $\big\{(\vx^k,\vz^k)\big\}$ be the sequence generated from Algorithm \ref{alg:pd-sg} with parameters set to